wallabyway/OTG-client-sample/README.md

 now to check for progress...

-7. run `GET manifest` in POSTMAN, and in the JSON response, look for OTG `progress`
+7. send `GET manifest` in POSTMAN, and in the JSON response, do a search for `OTG-manifest` and sub item `progress`

 <img alt="GETmanifestOTG" src="https://user-images.githubusercontent.com/440241/54336970-c158d900-45ea-11e9-8100-d578eba1da42.png">

  - once `progress` reaches 100%, you're done !
 The SVF has been converted to OTG.

- > Note, for BIM360 hosted files, this conversion process is automatically triggered when a file changes.
+ > Note, for BIM360-design-collaboration hosted files, this conversion process is automatically triggered when a file changes.

 # Further Reading